anirudhkannan9/fso_redo/submissions/part2/data4countries/README.md

 # Data4Countries: a React app using the Weatherstack API

 This is a React app that fetches data from 2 different APIs (to do with countries and weather in their capitals), and conditionally renders information regarding the countries and weather in their capital.
 The conditional rendering is responsive to a search string, inputted by the user.

+## Running the app

+After downloading the repository, navigate to the directory that contains this project and run
+### `npm install`
+to install the project's dependencies.

+Still in the directory containing this project:
+### `npm start`
+starts the application at [http://localhost:3000](http://localhost:3000/)

 ## Demo